lucasdietrich/AVRTOS/readme.md

 ## Introduction

-This project is an attempt to create a real time operating system for AVR 8 bits microcontrollers.
+This project is an attempt to create a real time operating system (RTOS) for AVR 8 bits microcontrollers.

 Following avr architectures are supported/tested :
 - avr5, especially ATmega328p : tested with an Arduino PRO